-It might be that you have a few weeks to prepare and this is better because it gives your body time to gradually reduce your supply – maybe cutting out one feed for two to three days, and then another feed for another two to three days, enabling your body to gradually reduce that supply.
+And it might be that you have a few weeks to prepare and this is better because it gives your body time to gradually reduce your supply – maybe cutting out one feed for two to three days, and then another feed for another two to three days, enabling your body to gradually reduce that supply.
 It can be re-boosted up again.

-It’s likely here that you would be offering a breastmilk substitute to your baby, and your recovery is really important – so lots of rest – Keep your baby close for all that extra comfort and attention because of the lack of breastfeeding.
+And it’s likely here that you would be offering a breastmilk substitute to your baby, and your recovery is really important – so lots of rest – Keep your baby close for all that extra comfort and attention because of the lack of breastfeeding.
 You can still replicate all of that lovely closeness, and make sure you get lots of help as well, practically, from your friends and family around you.

-If you do have to stop abruptly before your baby is 12 months old, seek out support and information from your health professional who can give you good, impartial information regarding breast milk substitutes, and how much your baby would be required to have.
+And remember that if you do have to stop abruptly before your baby is 12 months old, seek out support and information from your health professional who can give you good, impartial information regarding breast milk substitutes, and how much your baby would be required to have.

-If your baby is less than 6 months old, it’s likely you’re going to be offering a bottle, so it’s good to know how you can offer that bottle in a responsive way – have a look at the video relating to that.
+So if your baby is less than 6 months old, it’s likely you’re going to be offering a bottle, so it’s good to know how you can offer that bottle in a responsive way – have a look at the video relating to that.
 Know, also that after six months, babies can be offered an open lidded cup.

 If you are going through the process of trying to stop your milk production entirely, pump your milk as often as your baby would have fed, gradually start to reduce one of those pumping sessions for two to three days, but ALWAYS keep yourself comfortable in between.
-If you start to feel uncomfortably full, then use your hand only, just to get minimal amount of milk off the breast; that will prevent a blocked duct from occurring, and mastitis potentially.
+If you start to feel uncomfortably full, then use your hand only, just to get minimal amount of milk off (the breast) – that will prevent a blocked duct from occurring, and mastitis potentially.

-You can then start to reduce another pumping session over another two to three days, all the time, you’re trying to keep as comfortable as you can.
-Gradually your body will make less and less milk.
+Then you can then start to reduce another pumping session over another two to three days, all the time, you’re trying to keep as comfortable as you can – and gradually your body will make less and less milk.(how breastfeeding works)

 Review dates, references & further resources

-If you require the reference sources for this article, please complete the following form.
+If you require the reference sources for this article, please contact us.
 We will complete your request within 28 days.